mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 It is possible to append content to a playlist that already contains content from a different server.
 That way, it is possible to combine multiple sources for playback.

-When selecting a playlist on a renderer, the playlist will be queued immediately for playback after the currently playing entry.
+When selecting a playlist on a renderer, the playlist will be queued for playback, replacing the current queue.
-Playback will not start if not yet playing.
+Playback will start immediately.

 ## Using Search